 For more information on the Seneca Nation’s survey contact Melissa Shaw, the AOA Outreach Coordinator at 716-532-5777, ext.
 5501 or view the website at sni.org.

-Have a great weekend!
-Stay safe, stay strong.
+Have a great day, stay safe, stay strong.

 Dah ne’hoh dih ae’